mohitpai/journey-optimizer.en/help/using/action/action-response.md

  @action{ActionLoyalty.points, defaultValue: @event{myEvent.newPoints}}
 ```

-While manipulating collections in a custom action response, you can rely on "currentActionField" to access the current item:
+While manipulating collections in a custom action response, you can rely on `currentActionField` to access the current item:

 ```json
 count(